ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### Testing
-Tests need to cover at least the following (not exhaustive):
+Tests need to cover at least the following items (not exhaustive):
--
+- Standard endpoint authentication battery
+- Happy path for each endpoint
+- Core error translation for HTTP API for each endpoint
+- Disallow changing status of a CLOSED UploadContext
+- Disallow removing a file from a CLOSED UploadContext

 ## Human Resource/Time Estimation: